gitpan/VIC/README.md

 *NOTE*: All the above have been implemented in a `GNUmakefile` present under `share/examples/GNUmakefile`.

-#Testing on PIC microcontrollers on Windows
+##Testing on PIC microcontrollers on Windows

 For Windows, we currently recommend using the Microchip provided IDE.
-You can use VIC to generate the assembly files which you can then load into the IDE as part of your project and use.
+You can use VIC&trade; to generate the assembly files which you can then load into the IDE as part of your project and use.

 If you want to use Cygwin to perform builds using `gpasm` and `pk2cmd` you may